-There are a lot of acronyms used when discussing non-traditional health benefits options.
+There are a lot of acronyms used when discussing nontraditional health benefits options.
 Two of the most popular and promising options are HSAs (Health Savings Accounts) and HRAs (Health Reimbursement Arrangements).
-Even though they both have the same basic idea, there are a few key differences.
-If you have an HSA/HRA or you are considering offering one to your employees, consider the following:
+Even though they both have a similar premise, there are a few key differences.

 HRAs vs HSAs: HRAs are owned by the employer, HSAs are owned by the individual

-HRAs are employer sponsored plans.
+HRAs are employer-sponsored plans.
 An employer sets allowances for employees who can then use that money to be reimbursed for medical expenses.
-HSAs are individual accounts that employers sometimes choose to contribute to.
-While HSAs are often packages as "employer benefits", they are really more like IRAs in that individuals can set them up and contribute to them on their own.
+HSAs, meanwhile, are individual accounts that employers sometimes choose to contribute to.
+While HSAs are often packaged as "employer benefits," they are really more like IRAs in that individuals can set them up and contribute to them on their own.

 HRAs vs HSAs: HSAs are actual accounts